Dubai vs. Abu Dhabi Real Estate: Which Emirate is best for Investment?

 - Office Spaces: High demand in ADGM (Al Maryah Island) and Masdar City.

-- Retail: Growing with malls like The Galleria and Yas Mall.
+- Malls like The Galleria and Yas Mall boost retail.

 Residential Real Estate Market Overview